smonroe4242/smonroe4242.github.io/README.md

 * [Libft](https://github.com/smonroe4242/libft)

 	- C99 standard library implementation
-	- First project completed at school to gain a ground-up understanding of C language
+	- First project completed at Ecole 42 to gain a **ground-up understanding** of C language
 	- Currently expanded to 82 functions to date and growing

 ## C++98